 CASH AND CASH EQUIVALENTS Management defines cash and cash equivalents to include cash from banks and highly liquid investments.
 OCC considers all highly liquid investments with an initial maturity of three months or less from the date of purchase to be cash equivalents.
-In 2020 and 2019, cash equivalents are comprised of investments in reverse repurchase agreements with major banks and broker dealers, which mature on the next business day.
+In 2021 and 2020, cash equivalents are comprised of investments in reverse repurchase agreements with major banks and broker dealers, which mature on the next business day.
 Under these agreements, OCC purchases United States of America ("U.S.") Treasury securities and the counterparties agree to repurchase the instruments the following business day at a set price, plus interest.
 During the term of the agreements, the underlying securities are transferred through the Federal Reserve to a custodial account maintained by the transacting bank for the benefit of OCC.
 The reverse repurchase agreements are secured with collateral that has a market value greater than or equal to 102% of the cash invested at the time the trade is placed.
-At December 31, 2020 and 2019, the carrying value of OCC's cash equivalents approximates fair value due to the short maturities of these investments.
+At December 31, 2021 and 2020, the carrying value of OCC's cash equivalents approximates fair value due to the short maturities of these investments.

 PROPERTY AND EQUIPMENT Property and equipment are stated at historical cost, less accumulated depreciation and amortization.
 Depreciation is computed using straight-line and accelerated methods based on estimated useful lives that range from five to thirty-nine and one half years.
 Leasehold improvements are amortized over the shorter of the remaining term of the lease or the useful life of the asset.

 OCC capitalizes direct and incremental costs, both internal and external, related to software developed or obtained for internal use in accordance with GAAP.
-Software, which includes capitalized labor, is amortized on a straight-line basis over a useful life of five years.
+Software, which includes capitalized labor, is amortized on a straight-line basis over its useful life, typically five years.
+In 2021, OCC capitalized software development costs of \$46.9 million, including \$31.0 million of internal labor costs.
 In 2020, OCC capitalized software development costs of \$32.9 million, including \$19.3 million of internal labor costs.
 In 2019, OCC capitalized software development costs of \$17.7 million, including \$6.2 million of internal labor costs.
-No internal costs were capitalized in 2018.
-Amortization expense related to computer software was \$0.7 million, \$1.9 million and \$5.1 million for 2020, 2019 and 2018, respectively.
+Amortization expense related to computer software was \$0.6 million, \$0.7 million and \$1.9 million for 2021, 2020 and 2019, respectively.